delendum-xyz/zk-knowledge/README.md

      - Aleo has also done post-hoc verification of R1CS gadgets using Kestrel Institute's [Axe](https://www.kestrel.edu/research/axe/) toolkit
 - [Nomadic Labs](https://www.nomadic-labs.com/) is a consulting firm that does a lot of work on Tezos and they built the Zcash Sapling protocol for shielded transactions into the Tezos blockchain as of the Edo upgrade.
 Kestrel Institute formally verified some of the R1CSes used in that protocol.
 (Nomadic Labs also does a lot of other FV work)
 - Anoma team is working on the [Juvix language](https://github.com/anoma/juvix) as a first step toward creating more robust and reliable alternatives for formally verified smart contracts than existing languages
+- Andrew Miller and Bolton Bailey are working on a [formal verification of a variety of SNARK proof systems](https://github.com/BoltonBailey/formal-snarks-project), using the Lean Theorem Prover, in the Algebraic Group Model
 - Veridise is working on:
     - [Medjai](https://github.com/Veridise/Medjai), a symbolic evaluator for Cairo, intended for use in automatic proof search
     - [Picus](https://github.com/Veridise/Picus), a symbolic VM for R1CS, intended for use in automatic proof search